 So what does the development of a new vegetable variety involve?
-Breeding a vegetable demands a great deal of patience, dedication, money and creativity.
+Breeding a vegetable demands a great deal of patience, time, dedication and creativity.
 The process that commences with selecting parent plants with the right traits and culminates in a new vegetable variety takes at least six years.
-Not an endeavour for the faint hearted!
+Not an endeavor for the faint hearted!

-Before a variety is put into commercial production it is thoroughly trialled first.
+Before a variety is put into commercial production it is thoroughly trialed first.
 The trials take place under various cultivation and weather conditions.
 We want to know exactly how a variety responds in certain situations.
 And what its strong and weak points are.
-Only varieties that pass these trials with flying colours are good enough to proceed to the next round.
+Only varieties that pass these trials with flying colors are good enough to proceed to the next round.

 And then… following years of research, crossing, selection and trials the big moment finally arrives.
 All the required traits combine and unite in a new vegetable variety.
 The variety is registered and the commercial launch of a new top variety onto the market is a fact.